 Corn offers a wide variety of important nutrients and health-promoting natural plant chemicals for good health and wellbeing, such as:

 - High in fibre

 - Long-lasting carbohydrates

 How to choose the freshest sweet corn

 Once you’ve seen it you can’t un-see it.
 The freshest, sweetest tasting corn are those wrapped in bright green husks and have silky white or green threads.
-These are the corn that kids are most likely to enjoy.
+This is the tastiest corn that kids are most likely to enjoy.

 Listen to Kinderling Conversation:

-Try to avoid those that look dried out or have yellow or brown threads as the kernels are more likely to taste starchy and tough.
-Try to eat and enjoy your corn cobs soon after.
+Try to avoid those that look dried out or have yellow or brown threads, as the kernels are more likely to taste starchy and tough.
+Try to eat and enjoy your corn cobs soon after buying.

-Here are three more ideas for munching down on corn!
+Here are three yummy ideas for munching down on corn!

 Mexican style corn on the cob